Richard Goyder, AO

 Richard is a director of Gresham Partners Holdings Ltd, a non-executive Commissioner of the Australian Football League and is a director of a number of Wesfarmers Group subsidiaries.
-He is a director of the Business Council of Australia, the University of Western Australia Business School Advisory Board and the Chairman of Scotch College Council.
+He is a director of the Business Council of Australia and the University of Western Australia Business School Advisory Board.
 Richard was appointed as Chairman of the Australian B20 (the key business advisory body to the international economic forum which includes business leaders from all G20 economies) in February 2013.
 He is also a member of the Centre for Workplace Leadership Advisory Group, a Council Member of the Australian Business and Community Network and an Advisory Council Member of the Juvenile Diabetes Research Foundation.
 He is a Fellow of the AICD.

 Terry holds a Bachelor of Accountancy degree and is a Fellow of CPA Australia.

 Terry has held a number of finance positions with Tubemakers of Australia Limited, culminating in his appointment as General Manager Finance.